 Orientation will be held on August 12th, 13th, 14th, and 17th for day students and on August 12th, 13th, 14th, 15th, and 17th for evening students.
 Attendance is mandatory.
 This program will include skills-building workshops, social programming aimed at building camaraderie, and a variety of other activities geared toward helping you navigate your first semester of law school.
 Please carefully review the information below to help you prepare for the Orientation program and the first week of classes.
 To access the Orientation schedule, please click on the following link.
 (Schedule) If you have questions about Orientation, the Convocation on Professionalism, or the information on this page, please contact Dean Harrison-Mercer, the Associate Dean of Student Affairs, at email@example.com.

 ASSOCIATE DEAN’S WELCOME

-Welcome and congratulations on your admission to Atlanta’s John Marshall Law School!
+Welcome to Atlanta’s John Marshall Law School!
 We hope that Orientation will accurately preview the first-year experience and help to prepare you for one of the most intellectually challenging and rewarding experiences of your legal career.
-If you aspire to make a difference and to be an agent of positive change, John Marshall Law School is the right choice for you.
-I look forward to meeting you at Orientation and to you becoming part of the John Marshall legacy of producing high-quality lawyers with a desire to make a difference.
+If you aspire to make a difference and to be an agent of positive change, Atlanta’s John Marshall Law School is the right choice for you.
+I look forward to meeting you at Orientation and to your becoming part of the John Marshall legacy of producing high-quality lawyers with a desire to make a difference.
 Best of luck, and I look forward to seeing you soon!

 PARKING DURING ORIENTATION